 The Growing Evidence of Cannabis’ Efficacy in the Treatment of Pain

 There’s an unfortunate discrepancy between what science knows and what the United States’ Federal Government deems as valid.
 That difference casts an ugly shadow over the use of medical cannabis.
+Can cannabis ease chronic Pain?

 Medical cannabis has repeatedly been shown to reduce pain for a variety of ailments by universities and research institutes across the world.
 When the Federal Government finally decides to come to terms with the evidence, medical cannabis will prove to be an effective means of treating pain.